 Please remember past performance is not a guide to future returns.
 Where no data is shown, figures are not available.
 This information is provided to help you choose your own investments, remember they can fall as well as rise in value so you may not get back the original amount invested.

-Following a difficult 2015, Asian and emerging stock markets staged a recovery last year.
-A number of positive factors contributed to this, including fears over an economic slowdown in China easing; a rebound in commodity prices aiding resource-rich economies such as Australia; and the prospect of political or economic reform, which improved investor sentiment towards countries such as Brazil and India.
+Following several years of more lacklustre returns, Asian and emerging stock markets staged a recovery last year as fears over an economic slowdown in China subsided; a rebound in commodity prices aided resource-rich economies such as Australia; and the prospect of political or economic reform improved investor sentiment towards some countries such as Brazil and India.
 UK-based investors benefited further from the strength of Asian and emerging markets currencies against sterling.

-It hasn’t all been plain sailing, however.
-Emerging markets are more volatile than developed-world counterparts.
-For example, they experienced a short-term setback following November’s US election, as investors feared protectionist policies would harm exports.
-However, the constraints of office are likely to limit Donald Trump’s ability to carry out some of his more controversial ideas and the longer-term investment case for emerging markets remains intact, in our view.
+It hasn’t all been plain sailing, however, and emerging markets remain volatile.
+These markets experienced a short-term setback following November’s US election, as investors feared Donald Trump’s protectionist policies would harm exports from the region.
+Share prices have since rebounded once more and the longer-term investment case for Asian and emerging markets remains intact, in our view.

 Asian and emerging markets have delivered phenomenal levels of growth over the long term, although this is no guarantee of future performance.
 As emerging economies mature, they are building some of the world’s most successful companies and are overtaking some of their Western neighbours.
 While this could support growth over the long term, it will not be a smooth ride.